Bryan iliscupidez

 Bryan Iliscupidez is enjoying his fourth season with English Bay.
 At the age of 10, he began noncompetitive swimming at the Red Deer Catalina Swim club in Alberta.
 Following that first year, Bryan earned a spot from Regionals to Provincials by the end of the full season.
 The only issue was with breaststroke being his predominant stroke, having been faster than his freestyle times.

 Bryan completed his final year as a club swimmer at age 17, making a provincial team to swim at the North American Challenge Cup in LA, and wrapped up his competitive history at the 2008 Beijing Olympic Trials.
 While he was completing his Bachelor’s Degree at Red Deer College, Bryan kept coaching for the Red Deer Catalina Swim club.
 This reimagined his love for the sport through team spirit and achievements from his swimmers.
 Bryan is looking forward to coaching part- time for his fourth season with EBSC.
-Taking on more responsibilities as Co-Coordinator for EBSC.
+Taking on more responsibilities as Member at Large for EBSC.
 “I am looking forward to swimming with our membership and getting to know everyone as a fellow athlete.” |

 ryan zokol